gbili/docker-git-server-hooks/README.md

 > Adding them to the built image is a bad idea if your image is not private.
 So, how can we put the RSA keys to our container without adding them to the docker image ?

 The solution is to use _named volumes_.
-We will create a volume named `git-server-keys` and mount it to our container at `/<GIT_SERVER_DIR>/keys`.
+We will create a volume named `ssh-keys` and mount it to our container at `/<GIT_SERVER_DIR>/keys`.
 But of course this does not solve our problem entirely, we still need to put the data in it before our `gbili/git-server-hooks` container starts.

 We can do that using a temporary container that will solely serve as a volume "populator".
-We will remove the temporary container once it has fulfilled its duty of adding the keys to the volume `git-server-keys`.
+We will remove the temporary container once it has fulfilled its duty of adding the keys to the volume `ssh-keys`.

-**IMPORTANT**: `docker-compose` may name your volumes with a prefix, so `git-server-keys` volume in `docker-compose.yml` may end up renamed: `git-sever-hooks_git-server-keys`
+**IMPORTANT**: `docker-compose` may name your volumes with a prefix, so `ssh-keys` volume in `docker-compose.yml` may end up renamed: `git-sever-hooks_ssh-keys`

 Let's do it.
 Steps are: